XueShannon/AISECLAB_mmWave/HD Video Steaming using USRP.md

 *USRP-2974 only support LabVIEW NXG version 4.0, USRP 2974 setup see USRP.md*
 ### LTE Application Frame
 Download link: https://www.ni.com/en/support/downloads/software-products/download.labview-communications-lte-application-framework.html#330619, the latest version is v19.5\
-This is an add-on of LabVIEW NXG\
+This is an add-on of LabVIEW NXG
 ### TMXLAB Kit
-Download link:https://tmytek.com/resources/software, the latest version is v3.9.4, this is the software that controls the Tmytek equipments(UD Box, BBox Lite, BBox One)
+Download link:https://tmytek.com/resources/software, the latest version is v3.9.4, this is the software that controls the Tmytek equipments(UD Box, BBox Lite, BBox One)\
+*Setup see file TXMLAB KIT.md*
 # Hardware Setup
 # Software Setup
 ## LabVIEW